-AAVC 110 Introduction to Visual Culture - Introduction survey examining critical approaches to interpreting imagery in diverse cultural contexts throughout history.
-Intended to develop an awareness of the power of visual materials, such as propaganda and advertising, within the socio-cultural, political, philosophical and economic forces that encode imagery with meaning. \$25 lab fee.
+ARTS 110 Introduction to Visual Studies - Introductory survey examining critical approaches to interpreting imagery in diverse cultural contexts throughout history.
+Intended to develop an awareness of the power of visual materials, including advertising and propaganda, within the socio-cultural, political, philosophical and economic forces that encode imagery with meaning. \$25 lab fee.
 4 credits.
 (CS or IS)

-AAVC 120 Drawing - Fundamentals of gesture, value, contour, and perspective drawing in various media.
+ARTS 120 Drawing - Fundamentals of gesture, value, contour, and perspective drawing in various media.
 Expressive, critical and thematic development. \$75 lab fee.
 4 credits.
 (CS)